dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 ## 2 - Using the module in a node script

 So now to test out if this module works in a node script, to do so I just need to require the script in like always.
 I can then call one of the public methods of the module from the script that makes use of it.
-So then the module is working as exspected in node, but what about a browser example.
+So then the module is working as expected in node, but what about a browser example.

 ```js
 let path = require('path');